SlothBorg/Dungeon23/Dungeon/Level_03/Room_09.md

 Several of the mirrors are shattered their broken frames hung around bloodied and slumped corpses.

-As you look down the hall you catch hints of movement, surly just shadows from the light reflecting off so many mirrors ... surly.
+As you look down the hall you catch hints of movement, surely just shadows from the light reflecting off so many mirrors ... surely.

 ---